commonlyjs/commonly/README.md

 ---------
 > Not everything is implemented yet.
 See what's done and what's next [here](#roadmap).
 ### Why Commonly?
-I have found a lot of libraries which try to fill the missing pieces in a standard JavaScript API, but I have never found any that would be fitting in every project I had or had not any annoyances with.
+There are many attempts to expand the core API of JavaScript, but I never found any that would be fitting for every project or had not any annoyances with.

 NOTES:
 ```